redox-os/website/content/news/this-month-250731.md

 - (redoxfs) Darley Barreto implemented the upcoming `openat` API

+## Terminal Improvements

+- Ellen Emilia fixed the `dmesg` log ANSI escape sequences when using the `less` tool

 ## Packaging Improvements

 - (pkg) Wildan Mubarok implemented the support for meta-packages
+- (pkg) Wildan Mubarok fixed the download length of the package manager
+- (pkg) Wildan Mubarok fixed the "Network Error" and "Package Not Found" error messages
+- (pkg) Wildan Mubarok improved the permission error message when not running as root

 ## Orbital Improvements